eoinkelly/notes/ai/coursera-machine-learning.md

 ## Supervised learning

 * most common type of ML problem
-* the algorithm is given the right answer for each data point in the data set
+* the algorithm is given the correct answer for each data point in the training data set
 * we have a pre-concieved idea that there is a relationship between the data and we train the algorithm on those past results hoping it will be able to predict new outputs given new inputs
-* give the algorithm a data set where the "right answers" are also given.
 * the task of the algorithm is to produce new answers based on new points which were not in the training data.

 > In supervised learning, we are given a data set and already know what our